Miscellaneous tools

 machine_id 🏷 Server identifier (the content of /etc/machine-id in Linux)

-backup_version 🏷️ Version of the backup tool used
+backup_version 🏷️ Version of the backup tool that was used

 manticore_version 🏷️ Version of Manticore

-columnar_version 🏷️ Version of Columnar library if installed
+columnar_version 🏷️ Version of Columnar lib if it is installed

-secondary_version 🏷️ Version of the secondary library if Columnar library is installed
+secondary_version 🏷️ Version of the secondary lib if the Columnar lib is installed

 arg_* The arguments used to run the tool (excluding index names, etc.)

-backup_store_versions_fails Indicates failure in saving Manticore version in the backup
+backup_store_versions_fails Indicates a failure to save the Manticore version in the backup

-backup_no_permissions Failed backup due to insufficient permissions to destination directory
+backup_no_permissions Failed to back up due to insufficient permissions to the destination directory

-restore_searchd_running Failed to run restore process due to searchd already running
+restore_searchd_running Failed to run the restore process due to searchd already being running

 restore_no_config_file No config file found in the backup during restore

-restore_target_exists Occurs when a folder or index already exists in the destination folder for restore
+restore_target_exists Occurs when there is already a folder or index in the destination folder to restore to

 terminations Indicates that the process was terminated